DustinScharf/ReactionApp/README.md

 _*loads some seconds initially_

-A project for learning purpose (not only)
+A project for learning purpose (but not only)